Chairman of Town Hall Committee

 We retired to Spain in 2003, where I was elected President of our local community, but decided after 9 years it was time to return to the UK.

-I am a member of the Callington Royal British Legion, the local Masonic Lodge and Callington U3A, where I enjoy attending the baking group, crime fiction group and the computer group.
+I am a member of the Callington Royal British Legion, the local Masonic Lodge and Callington U3A, where I enjoy attending the baking group.
 I have also re-introduced the Neighbourhood Watch Scheme in Broadmead.

 tel: 01579 384552